GTSSUG/Modern-Migration-Tour-2019/Agenda.md

 11:15 - 12:00 | Modernizing with SQL Server the Right Way (Post-Migration process) | Eduardo Pivaral
 12:00 - 13:00 | [Lunch](#Comida) | N/A
 13:00 - 13:45 | Modernizing with SQL Server 2019 & Intel (New hardware capabilities) | Carlos Lopez
-13:45 - 14:45 | Modernizing with SQL Server 2019 & Intel (New features, Architecture options) | Carlos Robles
+13:45 - 14:45 | Modernizing with SQL Server 2019 & Intel (New features, platforms) | Carlos Robles
 14:45 - 15:00 | Coffee Break | N/A
 15:00 - 16:30 | [Workshop](#Workshop) | N/A
 16:30 - 17:00 | Rifa y cierre del evento | N/A